-In addition to the institutional and general education level learning objectives, the Bachelor of Science in Information Technology Management also seeks the following specific learning outcomes of its graduates.
-With reference to each of the respective areas of information technology management, graduates in this degree program will be able to:
+In addition to the institutional and general education level learning objectives, this degree also seeks the following specific learning outcomes of its graduates.
+With reference to each of the respective areas of Information Technology Management, graduates in this degree program will be able to:

-- Interpret fundamental computer science concepts and utilize computer applications to enhance productivity.
+- Interpret fundamental computer science concepts and use computer applications to enhance productivity.